-- The engine coolant temperature is high. - The engine oil pressure is low.
+- The engine coolant temperature is high.

+- The engine oil pressure is low.

+- Flashes when Failsafe cooling mode has been activated.

 Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
-If the indicators stay on or flash faster ch indicators stay on or flash faster, check for a burned out bulb.
+If the indicators stay on or flash faster, ch indicators stay on or flash faster, check for a burned out bulb.